kiwi0fruit/pandoctools/atom.md

 It needs installed [serif](https://github.com/kiwi0fruit/open-fonts#best-serif) and [monospace](https://github.com/kiwi0fruit/open-fonts#best-monospace) fallback fonts chains from [Open fonts](https://github.com/kiwi0fruit/open-fonts).
 You can switch from serif to [sans serif](https://github.com/kiwi0fruit/open-fonts#best-sans-serif) if you want.

+PS: If you are interested in beautiful fonts and on Windows take a look at [MacType](https://github.com/kiwi0fruit/open-fonts#mactype) font rendering engine.

 #### TODO